Fajr-Abdulrahman/Fajr-Abdulrahman/README.md

 Hello there,
-I'm a physics student and I'm interested to know more about our universe :)
+I'm a physics student and I'm interested to learn more about our universe :)